oscarlopez1616/best-route-generator/README.md

 # Info for The BestRouteGenerator BoundedContext:

+the root directory for the BestRouteGenerator application is in BoundedContext/BestRouteGenerator/

 ## To execute the application follow the next steps
 `cd etc/devTools/docker`